 Let’s be crystal clear about what you’re facing and why “just another speeding ticket” in Virginia can send you to jail.

-The Law That Shocks Everyone: Virginia Code § 46.2-862
+The Law: Virginia Code § 46.2-862

 Virginia criminalizes driving behaviors that other states treat as traffic infractions.
 Under Virginia law, you’re guilty of reckless driving, a Class 1 misdemeanor criminal offense, if you: